sedostheatre/sedos.co.uk/input/shows/2017-little-women-the-musical.md

 ---
 title: Little Women the musical
 year: "2017"
-authors: book by ALLAN KNEE
+authors: Book by ALLAN KNEE
-authors2: music by JASON HOWLAND
+authors2: Music by JASON HOWLAND
-authors3: lyrics by MINDI DICKSTEIN
+authors3: Lyrics by MINDI DICKSTEIN
-subtitle: based on the novel by LOUISA MAY ALCOTT
+subtitle: Based on the novel by LOUISA MAY ALCOTT
 showtimes:
   - time: 2017-06-27 19:30
   - time: 2017-06-28 19:30